How To Become a CPA in Maine: Step By Step Guide

 - 200-hours in advisory services

 The work experience should include preparing and auditing financial statements review procedures, consulting services, and tax returns.
+Also, Maine does allow CPA candidates to count teaching certain CPA certification classes towards the professional work experience requirements for CPA licensure.
+Check with the state board for specifics.

 Likewise, the work experiences must be supervised by a licensed CPA in Maine or another jurisdiction.